 We are committed to building a diverse community and supporting students, parents, faculty and staff through classroom instruction, professional development, and extra-curricular programming.

-Written by the faculty and staff of National Presbyterian School and endorsed by the NPS Board of Trustees, September 2016
+Revised by the faculty and staff of National Presbyterian School and endorsed by the NPS Board of Trustees, September 2016

 Join us in Washington, DC this summer for a diversity institute focused on the work and curriculum of early childhood, elementary, and middle school educators.